 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into University of Minnesota Morris.
+Applicants require very good grades in high school to get into University of Minnesota-Morris.
 The average high school GPA of the admitted freshman class at University of Minnesota Morris was 3.62 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #7 in Minnesota for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Minnesota-Morris accepts 63% of students who apply.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Minnesota-Morris accepts 57% of students who apply.

 59% of University of Minnesota Morris freshman were in the top twenty five percent of their high school graduating class.